goutamgmb/NTIRE21_BURSTSR/README.md

 ### Submission
 **Validation set:** The results on the validation set can be uploaded on the [Codalab server]() to obtain the performance measures, as well as a live leaderboard ranking.
-More details on the submission procedure will be provided soon.
+The results should be uploaded as a ZIP file containing the network predictions for each burst.
+The predictions must be normalized to the range [0, 2^14] and saved as 16 bit (uint16) png files.
+Please refer to [save_results_synburst_val.py](scripts/save_results_synburst_val.py) for an example on how to save the results.
+An example submission file is available [here](https://data.vision.ee.ethz.ch/bhatg/syn_burst_example_submission.zip).

 **Test set:** The details for the submission on the test set will be provided once the test data is released.